1 of 4

 Touch Point Drying Clips

-The perfect companion to your Erecta-Rack 10 Level Kit.
-Each clip has 3 options for perfect drying.
-Reusable, simple, durable.
+The perfect companion to your 10 Level Rack.

 Get Details